-Recipe: Fava Bean & Fennel Salad
+Recipe: Fava Bean and Fennel Salad

-2 small fennel, leafy tops removed. sliced thinly
+2 small fennel, leafy tops removed, sliced thinly

 4 tablespoons olive oil